 HOW TO USE YOUR ANCHOR

-An anchor is a heavy object connected to something important to help keep the matter from being swept away.
-In human beings, heavy metals, such as the iron utilized in cellular respiration, can act like mini-anchors.
+An anchor is a heavy object connected to something important to keep it from being swept away.
+In human beings, heavy metals, such as iron, can act like anchors.
 As your lungs inhale air, iron in the form of hemoglobin anchors to the oxygen as it enters your bloodstream.
-Iron assists cells in receiving this life-giving molecule by ensuring the oxygen arrives at its proper destination and is not swept awry amidst the high-volume bloodstream pathways.
+Iron transports this life-giving molecule to each of your cells and ensures is not swept awry amidst the high-volume bloodstream pathways.
 Iron will also make sure the carbon dioxide released from these metabolic processes is returned to your lungs for exhalation.
-If the iron in your body is not able to perform these tasks properly, carbon dioxide can accumulate in your tissues and oxygen may not be able to reach your cells uniformly.
-This may leave you feeling lopsided, top-heavy, tipped over, and/or "sinking".
+If the iron in your body is not able to perform these tasks properly, carbon dioxide can accumulate in your tissues and oxygen may not be able to reach your cells uniformly, which can leave a person feeling lopsided, top-heavy, and/or "sinking".
 To help the iron anchor properly, be sure to connect to only that which matters most in each moment.
 The more your mind connects with what matters in your heart and soul, the more life-giving oxygen will reach your cells.
-The more you disconnect from what is not important to your body, the more carbon dioxide will be expelled.
 Monitoring your breathing will help you determine if or when you might be holding on to useless matter and/or not letting in enough helpful matter.
 Always return your attention to the breath to set your anchor and stabilize your emotions, especially in the midst of external waves and currents trying to move you or knock you down.